Sparab16/Apache-Flume/README.md

     The data which is written is then stored into the HDFS file location which is given in the config file.

-2. local file system(Spooled Directory) to HDFS
+2. local file system(Spooled Directory) to HDFS(Refer to localFiletoHDFS.config)

     Once the config file is ready.
 Run the following command :
     :